IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

 Version 2.1, February 1999

-Copyright &copy; 1991, 1999 Free Software Foundation, Inc.
+Copyright © 1991, 1999 Free Software Foundation, Inc.
 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.